CTA/cta-template/README.md

   * Sets up guard and spork to run off the bat.
   * Converts application.html.erb to application.html.haml.
   * Sets up gemfile with some common gems.

+Also I have provided a sample\_app that was generated through this template.